tanagraspace/ccsdsmo-malc-stubgenerator/README.md

-# stubgenerator_c
+# StubGenerator_C for OPS-SAT
-Stub Generator for CCSDS MAL C API
+Stub Generator for CCSDS MAL C API.
+Forked from CNES's repo to include minor fixes for the European Space Agency's [OPS-SAT Spacecraft](https://opssat1.esoc.esa.int/).
+Note that the version is kept at 1.4.0 despite modifications.